CuarzoSoftware/Louvre/doxygen/md/Examples.md

 Ensure that there are no empty lines between entries or at the begining/end of the file.

-> Note: While using .desktop files is recommended for a more standardized approach, this example simplifies the process for demonstration purposes and avoids the need for additional libraries like GLib or Qt to parse .desktop information and icons.
+> Note: While using .desktop files is recommended for a more standardized approach, this example simplifies the process for demonstration purposes and avoids the need for linking to additional libraries like GLib or Qt to parse .desktop information and icons.

 ## louvre-weston-clone {#weston}